Marketing and Fundraising Internship in Ghana

 Internship start and end dates are flexible and will be discussed with you during the selection process.

 NOTE: The listed fees are subject to change based on availability and time of year.
-We cannot guarantee the rates below, however, they will give you an idea of the price range for an apartment.
-Please get in touch for availability and cost for the homestay option.
+We cannot guarantee the rates below, however, they will give you an idea of the price of the homestay option IF IT IS AVAILABLE.
+Please get in touch for availability and rates for a self-catering apartment.

 Inclusions